linkerd/linkerd/CONTRIBUTING.md

-# Contributing to linkerd #
+# Contributing to Linkerd #

 :balloon: Thanks for your help improving the project!

 ## Getting Help ##

-If you have a question about linkerd or have encountered problems using it, start by [asking a question in the forums][discourse] or join us on [Slack][slack].
+If you have a question about Linkerd or have encountered problems using it, start by [asking a question in the forums][discourse] or join us on [Slack][slack].